ibm-cloud-docs/containers/cs_istio_mesh.md

 After you [install the Istio add-on](/docs/containers?topic=containers-istio#istio_install) in your cluster, you can deploy your apps into the Istio service mesh by setting up Envoy proxy sidecar injection and exposing your apps with a subdomain.

-## Trying out the BookInfo sample app
+## Understanding the BookInfo sample app
 {: #istio_bookinfo}

 The [BookInfo sample application for Istio](https://istio.io/latest/docs/examples/bookinfo/){: external} includes the base demo setup and the default destination rules so that you can try out Istio's capabilities immediately.